 This operation is used to create new movement notification subscription for the particular client.

 Note: ParlayX SOAP API equivalent is StartGeographicalNotification.
-Note: server implementation should use correlator value, if provided by client, as {subscriptionId}.
+Note: server implementation may use clientCorrelator value, if provided by client, as {subscriptionId}.
 Otherwise, sequence number should be generated for {subscriptionId}.
 This is to make sure that client can have a stable and predictable URL for online subscriptions.
 May be required when multiple client instances are used for performance reasons.